-His approach to life was more along the lines of "Mongo like Candy," the lovable brute from Mel Brooks’ Blazing Saddles.
+Jeff’s approach to life was more along the lines of “Mongo like Candy,” the lovable brute from Mel Brooks’ Blazing Saddles.
 His long fall from political grace suggests nothing has really changed.
 He’s still a slacker intent on skating through life.

 There’s nothing Mark Giaimo can’t do when it comes to music and art, and his incandescent talent was always evident.
 He’s now an accomplished portrait artist who lays out The Washington Post Magazine.

-The only person in the Gymo tribe who thought the band was built around Jeff, was Jeff.
-Which is a recurring theme in homeboy's life.
+The only person in the Gymo tribe who thought the band was built around Jeff – was Jeff.
+Delusions of Grandeur like this are a recurring theme in homeboy’s life.

-Like say disgraced big shots Harvey Weinstein, Donald Trump, Hillary Clinton, Dennis Hastert, Newt Gingrich, and Charlie Rangel.
+Like say… disgraced big shots Harvey Weinstein, Donald Trump, Hillary Clinton, Dennis Hastert, Newt Gingrich, Martha Stewart, and Charlie Rangel.
 Or Jeff Clemens, super genius.

-If I could turn back time and serve as Jeff's auriga I would say something along the lines of:
+If I could turn back time and serve as Jeff’s auriga I would whisper something along the lines of:

-Once again, this is not necessarily a fatal flaw for a friend, but it should be for an elected official.
+Once again, this is not necessarily a fatal flaw for a friend, but should be for an elected official.
 Especially given the current political stakes.

 Jeff went with the crowd at The Naples Daily News, where the newsroom was dominated by a rich blowhard with average talent who didn’t get beaten up nearly enough in junior high school.
 “Mongo Like Candy” adored this pompous ass, who had to move to Thailand just to find a woman who could stand to be around him for more than 10 seconds at a time.